Conditions we treat

 Difficulty breathing through mouth or nose, chronic nasal congestion, history of having a tracheotomy tube, history of needing ventilator support during infancy and early childhood, recurrent croup, noisy breathing (stridor or stertor).

 History of choking, chronic coughing, history of prematurity requiring intubation (breathing tube in throat), barky cough or recurrent croup, turning blue or need to call 911 due to problems with breathing

 Chronic aspiration and drooling

-Born (congenital) with a problem or has one that has developed (acquired) and tracheal malformations.
+Born with a problem (congenital) or has one that has developed (acquired) and laryngeal and tracheal malformations.

 Gastroesophageal reflux disease, often referred to as GERD, occurs when acid from the stomach backs up into the esophagus.
 Normally, food travels from the mouth, down through the esophagus and into the stomach.
 A ring of muscle at the bottom of the esophagus, the lower esophageal sphincter (LES), contracts to keep the acidic contents of the stomach from refluxing or coming back up into the esophagus.
 In those who have GERD, the LES does not close properly, allowing acid and other contents of the digestive tract to move up - to reflux - the esophagus.

 Symptoms may include problems with hoarseness, high-pitched noisy breathing and wet voice.